KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi.Api/README.md

-﻿# Unofficial Fluent C#/.NET SDK for accessing the OpenAI API
+﻿# Unofficial Fluent C#/.NET SDK for accessing the OpenAI API (Easy swap among OpenAi and Azure OpenAi)

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s API.